-PRINCETON, NEW JERSEY — Last month the Dow Jones News Fund asked high school student journalists to nominate their #JournalismHero in an Instagram photo caption contest during Constitution Week.
+PRINCETON, N.J. — Last month the Dow Jones News Fund asked high school student journalists to nominate their #JournalismHero in an Instagram photo caption contest during Constitution Week.
 We asked students to celebrate a teacher who supports students press freedoms.

 The winner is Zekriah Chaudhry, a senior at Minneapolis (Minnesota) South High School, who praised Miles Trump, his teacher at ThreeSixty Journalism.

 ThreeSixty Journalism is a year-round journalism program at the University of St. Thomas that uses the principles of strong writing and reporting to help diverse Minnesota youth tell the stories of their lives and communities.